Frequently Asked Questions

 The key to a long lasting system is sediment prevention from the start.
-Every downpipe feeding water into the system has a leaf slide to divert leaves away from the tank, and a first flush device to stop smaller sediment entering the system.
+Every downpipe feeding water into the system has a leaf slide to divert leaves away from the tank, and there is a silt prevention pit to stop smaller sediment entering the system.

 The extremely minimal amounts of sediment that do get into the tank are very fine, and normally wash away with the water.

-However it is recommended that the Aquacomb© system when used for water Retention, should be inspected annually, and vacuumed out when needed, usually not more than once every ten years.
+It is recommended that the Aquacomb© system should be inspected annually, and vacuumed out when needed, usually not more than once every ten years.
 This can be done by any tank cleaning company.
 For Auckland based installations we recommend Hydrovac who has assessed the system for its cleaning needs.

 As the Aquacomb© tanks have been designed so that the lowest pipe is 20mm off the bottom of the pod, any sediment that does manage to settle, will always stay in the first pod of your system, meaning only the first pod will ever need to be cleaned out.

-An official letter outlining cleaning recommendations from Hydrovac can be found in our Council/Info Pack.
+An official letter outlining cleaning recommendations from Hydrovac can be had on request.

 What happens if they leak?

-In over 10,000 installs over 10 years in Australia there has not been one leak, so we are very confident, that if installed by an approved aquacomb installer, there will be no problems.
+In over 15,000 installs over 15 years in Australia and New Zealand there has not been one leak, so we are very confident, that if installed by an approved Aquacomb© installer, there will be no problems.

 However, if there ever was an issue Aquacomb‘s© insurance policy covers the location of faulty unit, drilling through the floor to inject foam in the unit to seal it and due to the parallel connections between all units just the offending unit is isolated and fixed.
 If there was a fault unable to be easily fixed then the system can emptied, capped and an alternative system provided elsewhere on the property.